 How long do implants last?

 Once the dental implant has integrated with the bone and surrounding soft tissue, its life will be largely determined by the quality of at-home care and attendance at regular clinical reviews.
 If poorly cared for, plaque can build up, just as with natural teeth and this can lead to gum infection, bleeding and general discomfort.
 However, well-maintained implants can be expected to last many years and often a whole lifetime.

 Am I too old for implant treatment?

-There is no upper age for dental implants and they are successfully used as an anchorage for dentures.
+There is no upper age for dental implants and they are also successfully used as an anchor for dentures.
 Your suitability will depend on the quality of the bone in your jaw and the dentist's assessment of your individual case.

 How does Botox work?

 We place the Botox in targeted areas to block the signal from the nerve to the nerve endings.
 So when you laugh or frown, your skin looks and feels smoother.

 The area we treat will appear smoother with less wrinkles, lines and creases.
 This should last for about three to four months.
 You can also have top-up treatments to prolong the effects.